Cogito Ergo Sum

-Cogito Ergo Sum, is a Latin phrase, being translated directly means I think, therefore I am.
-A statement of great popularity in the world of philosophy created by the French philosopher Rene Descartes.
+It is a Latin phrase that when translated directly into Spanish means “I think, therefore I exist“.
+It is a statement of great popularity in the world of philosophy created by the French philosopher Rene Descartes.

 As such, this phrase is one of the pillars of rationalism, whose creator and greatest exponent is Rene Descartes.
 Rationalism is a philosophical current that interposes reason as the main method of solving problems through thought.

 This current of thought is based on the accuracy of mathematics, stating that something is only true when it is irrefutable.